park-bench/batwatch/README.md

 _batwatch_ monitors a system's batteries and UPS units for state changes and sends notifications via _gpgmailer_.

+batwatch is licensed under the GNU GPLv3.

 Bug fixes are welcome!

 ## System Power States

-_batwatch_ looks at the number of batteries installed on a system and each of those batteries' charge levels to determine the system's overall state to be one of the following.
+_batwatch_ looks at the number of batteries installed on a system and each of those batteries' charge states to determine the system's overall state to be one of the following.

 * Fully Charged: All batteries are fully charged and not discharging.
-* Charging: All batteries are either fully charged or charging.
+* Charging: At least one battery is charging and no batteries are discharging.
 * Discharging: At least one battery is discharging.
 * No Battery: No batteries have been detected.